 It’s no secret that influencer marketing is taking the world by storm.
 The industry is forecast to achieve a revenue of $143.10 billion by 2030, up from a value of only $14.27 billion in 2021.
 Increasingly, companies are leveraging influencers to connect with audiences who are no longer engaged by traditional forms of advertising.

 Younger generations in particular say they trust influencers more than traditional celebrities, and an average of 49% of consumers rely on influencer recommendations to guide purchasing decisions.
 In this environment, the opportunity for influential figures is rising, but the competition is increasing too.

-One of the best ways to set yourself apart from the crowd as a TikTok influencer, is to upgrade your digital presence, with the right website.
+One of the best ways to set yourself apart from the crowd as a TikTok influencer is to upgrade your digital presence, with the right website or online portfolio.
 A website where you can also embed your TikTok videos and create a great platform of your own.

 Why Do TikTok Influencers Need Websites?

 Influencers often assume their social presence is enough to help them develop a reputable and profitable brand in the digital world.
 After all, you already have plenty of fans on your chosen channel and an excellent platform where you can share content.